People Still Aren't Buying Smartwatches -- and It's Only Going To Get Worse - Slashdot

 Battery life is another issue (Score:2)

-Smart Watches were Obsolete before they were inven (Score:3)
+Smart Watches were Obsolete before they were inven (Score:5, Insightful)

 Two fundamental problems with smart watches: